ozerozdogan/career-advisor/PRD.md

 2. **Hero Section**
    - Headline: "Discover your career, plan your future"
    - Subheadline: "Create the roadmap you need to reach your professional goals with our AI-powered career planning tool."
-   - Search input with "Generate Roadmap" button
+   - Search input with "Plan My Career" button
    - Error message display area

 3. **Features Section**